What is considered early retirement age?

 Advantages of retiring early

 • More freedom to pursue hobbies and activities: Early retirees can enjoy extended periods of leisure to do the things they love.
+Balancing time and costs is essential for those investing in retirement experiences.

 • Make the most of healthier years: Some people choose to retire early while they are still fit and healthy, enabling them to travel and spend time with family.
+It’s estimated that some American couples could need up to around $413,000 to cover health care costs in retirement.

 Potential challenges

-• Reduced social security benefits: If you retire early and take your Social Security benefits straight away, you’ll receive a lower amount in benefits.
+• Reduced Social Security benefits: If you retire early and take your Social Security benefits straight away, you’ll receive a lower amount in benefits.
 If you were born in 1960 or later, for example, and you start taking benefits at age 62, the earliest age at which you're eligible, your monthly benefits will be 30% less than if you wait until age 67.

-• Need to find health insurance: Unless your ex-employer provides it, you'll have to pay for health insurance until you're eligible for Medicare at age 65, and insurance premiums can be double or triple what you're used to paying on your workplace plan.
+• Need to find health insurance: Unless your ex-employer provides it, you'll generally have to pay for health insurance until you're eligible for Medicare at age 65, and insurance premiums can be double or triple what you're used to paying on your workplace plan.

 Read more: Guide for deciding when to retire